Mission and History

 The faculty and Ph.D. student body greatly expanded under Dean Michael X. Delli Carpini, who further diversified the school's demographics and methodologic approaches.

-Dean John L. Jackson, Jr., already a faculty member at the School, expanded the school's focus on multimodal scholarship and continues to innovate to meet today's challenges.
+Dean John L. Jackson, Jr., already a faculty member at the School, expanded the school's focus on multimodal scholarship and diversified the school in many ways.